eastgenomics/opencga_upload_vcf/resources/home/dnanexus/Readme_OpenCGA_Configuration.md

 <!-- dx-header -->
-# OpenCGA Configuration Setup (Please note that this is mendedory before running the app)
+# OpenCGA Configuration Setup (Please note that this is mendedory building the app in DNAnexus)

 This folder is created intentionally for hosting the copy of OpenCGA bundle for installation.